Welcome to Luther College's Africana Studies Department!

 In all our courses, the Africana Studies faculty will help you discover new ways of conceiving the world by focusing on the experiences and knowledge of the people of Africa and the African Diaspora.
 If you were to take a course with us, you might read a tale of adventure and heroism from ancient Mali that each generation retells to understand their identity.
 Or maybe you will watch and discuss Blaxploitation Films of the 1970s that reinforced some stereotypes even while they exploded others.
 Or you could begin to understand how contemporary issues of mass incarceration in America are rooted in decisions made before the Civil War.
 Or you could listen to jazz and gospel in order to debate the role of music in the Civil Rights Movement.

 Like Africana Studies programs at colleges and universities nationally, the Africana Studies program at Luther College as consistently emphasized the critical link between intellectual rigor and social responsibility.
 Such a holistic way of educating students occurs in the classroom, in relationships we build with students through mentoring, and in extracurricular events and programming such as the annual Martin Luther King, Jr. Lecture and Black History Month Conference.

-Each January we offer exciting study abroad courses in Africa in such places as Ghana, Kenya, Tanzania, and South Africa.
+Each January we offer compelling study abroad courses in such places as Ghana, Kenya, Tanzania, and South Africa.
 In addition, a number of our majors study in Africa for a semester, often with the opportunity to do original research.
-Students consistently tell us that their time in Africa - whether a month or a semester - is one of their most rewarding college experiences.
+Students consistently tell us that their time in Africa - whether a month or a semester - is one of their most rewarding college experience.